edbrdi/n8n-nodes-discord/README.md

 ## How to install

-⚠ Make sure beforehand that the environment variable `N8N_WEBHOOK_URL` is filled in and contains the domain of your instance, e.g. `https://example.com`
+⚠ Make sure beforehand that the environment variable `WEBHOOK_URL` is filled in and contains the domain of your instance, e.g. `https://example.com`

 ### Community Nodes (Recommended)